Go to The Journal of Clinical Investigation

 Abstract

-Cachexia is a debilitating syndrome characterized by progressive skeletal muscle wasting, commonly affecting cancer patients, particularly those with pancreatic cancer.
+Cachexia is a debilitating syndrome characterized by progressive skeletal muscle wasting, commonly affecting patients with cancer, particularly those with pancreatic cancer.
 Despite its clinical significance, the molecular mechanisms underlying cancer cachexia remain poorly understood.
-In this study, we utilized single-nucleus RNA sequencing (snRNA-seq) and bulk RNA-seq, complemented by biochemical and histological analyses, to investigate molecular alterations in the skeletal muscle of the KPC mouse model of pancreatic cancer cachexia.
+In this study, we utilized single-nucleus RNA-seq (snRNA-seq) and bulk RNA-seq, complemented by biochemical and histological analyses, to investigate molecular alterations in the skeletal muscle of the KPC mouse model of pancreatic cancer cachexia.
 Our findings demonstrated that KPC tumor growth induced myofiber-specific changes in the expression of genes involved in proteolytic pathways, mitochondrial biogenesis, and angiogenesis.
 Notably, tumor progression enhanced the activity of specific transcription factors that regulate the mTORC1 signaling pathway, along with genes involved in translational initiation and ribosome biogenesis.
-Skeletal muscle-specific, inducible inhibition of mTORC1 activity further exacerbated muscle loss in tumor-bearing mice, highlighting its protective role in maintaining muscle mass.
-Additionally, we uncovered new intercellular signaling networks within the skeletal muscle microenvironment during pancreatic cancer-induced cachexia.
-Together, our study revealed previously unrecognized molecular mechanisms that regulates skeletal muscle homeostasis and identified potential therapeutic targets for the treatment of pancreatic cancer–associated cachexia.
+Skeletal muscle–specific, inducible inhibition of mTORC1 activity further exacerbated muscle loss in tumor-bearing mice, highlighting its protective role in maintaining muscle mass.
+Additionally, we uncovered new intercellular signaling networks within the skeletal muscle microenvironment during pancreatic cancer–induced cachexia.
+Our study reveals previously unrecognized molecular mechanisms that regulate skeletal muscle homeostasis, and it identifies potential therapeutic targets for the treatment of pancreatic cancer–associated cachexia.

 Graphical Abstract